 The training is suitable for a multi-disciplinary audience and there are courses for all stages of professional development – from introductory to advanced.

 For more information on our scheduled training workshops for 2019 please see below.

 Facilitator: Prof David Cooke

 Psychopathic personality disorder is an important risk factor for violence.
 Additionally, it has relevance for treatment and risk management.
 The Psychopathy Checklist Revised (PCL-R) is currently the best validated measure of psychopathy.
 The use of the PCL-R has become widespread across many agencies; it provides a standard methodology for assessing this important risk factor.

 In particular, emphasis is given to the clinical information derived from the instrument and how that information can be used in risk violence formulation.
 Using a variety of teaching modalities didactic, interactive and practical exercises, this workshop will introduce participants to the PCL-R.A video case will be used to allow participants to apply the PCL-R ratings and obtain feedback.
 The strengths and limitations of the PCL-R will be discussed.
-The PCL-R manual is supplied with this course.
+The PCL-R manual is not supplied with this course.

 To register online for this workshop, click here

 or to download a manual registration form, click here

 Please note this does not come with a manual, manuals can be purchased via http://www.cognitivecentre.com